Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Atiyah-Hirzebruch spectral sequence

 \section{Atiyah-Hirzebruch spectral sequence}

 A useful tool to compute a generalized (co)homology $h^G_n(X,Y)$ is the AHSS.
 For SPT phases, $X$ is a real space manifold with a finite dimension.
 In such cases the $E^r$-page of the spectral sequences converges at $E^{\infty} = E^{d+1}$, where $d$ is the dimension of $X$.
-In this section we illustrate the AHSS for crystalline SPT phenomena.
-Especially, we describe how to compute, in the viewpoint of physics, the differentials $d^r$ of the AHSS and how to solve the short exact sequences by $E^{\infty}$-page to get the generalized homology.
-It turns out that the AHSS is the mathematical structure behind prior works \cite{SHFH17, PWJZ17, HSHH17, TB18}.
+In this section, we illustrate the AHSS for crystalline SPT phenomena.
+We especially describe how to compute the differentials $d^r$ of the AHSS from the viewpoint of physics and how to solve the short exact sequences by $E^{\infty}$-page to get the generalized homology.
+It turns out that the AHSS is the mathematical structure behind prior works \cite{Hermele_torsor, PWJZ17, HSHH17, TB18}.